Zachhi/DoublePendulum-ButterflyEffect-Windows-Linux/README.md

 # DoublePendulum-ButterflyEffect-Windows-Linux
 Simulates a plethora of visually pleasing ways to see a double pendulum's behavior and it's chaotic nature, including the butterfly effect.

+**Note: If you have access to Visual Studio, and would prefer that version, it can be found here: https://github.com/Zachhi/DoublePendulum-ButterflyEffect-VS**

 # Demo

 (Quality much worse here due to gif-conversion)